Hot Posts

 The Fairy Soldiers

-There is a specific spot on the trail where the hoodoos look exactly like rows and rows of soldiers—heads high, fine dresses, standing at attention to defend a Queen.
-It’s easy to imagine them coming alive at night when the hikers leave.
+There is a specific spot on the trail where the hoodoos look exactly like rows and rows of soldiers—heads held high in fine dresses, standing at strict attention to defend a hidden Queen.
+It’s incredibly easy to imagine them coming alive at night the second the hikers leave the canyon!

 The Tower Arch

-The grand finale of the loop is the Tower Arch.
-It feels less like a geological formation and more like a passageway into a hidden kingdom.
+The grand finale of the loop is the famous Tower Arch.
+It feels less like a geological formation and more like a massive, intentional passageway into a hidden kingdom.

 Tower Arch Entrance

 Keep an eye on the ground!
-While the red rock gets all the attention, I found rare Yellow Primrose flowers blooming against the orange dirt.
-Usually, I see pink or white, so spotting the yellow ones felt like finding a little piece of trail magic.
+While the towering red rock gets all the attention, I found rare Yellow Primrose flowers blooming against the orange dirt.
+Usually, I only see these in pink or white, so spotting the yellow ones felt like finding a little piece of trail magic.

 How long does the Fairyland Loop take?

 Plan for 4 to 5 hours.
-It is 8 miles long with significant elevation gain/loss.
-Do not underestimate the time needed.
+It is 8 miles long with significant elevation gain/loss (around 1,700 ft).
+Do not underestimate the time needed, especially with the steep climb out!

 Is there a shuttle to the trailhead?